elykka/StructuralBioinformatics/README.md

-# StructuralBioinformatics

-Project no. I - Identification of structure clusters in Molecular Dynamics trajectories from Residue Interaction Networks
+# Project no. I - Identification of structure clusters in Molecular Dynamics trajectories from Residue Interaction Networks

 Residue Interaction Networks are derived from proteins structures estimating contacts from distance measures.
 RING is a command line tool implemented in C++ which takes in input a PDB file and returns